Amy Harder On How Trump Could Vastly Expand Offshore Drilling

 Prior to Breakthrough Energy, Harder was a full-time reporter at Axios where she covered the issues of energy and climate change in a column called Harder Line.
 She continues to write her Harder Line column monthly as an outside contributor.
 Joining Axios shortly after its launch in 2017, Harder reported on trends and exclusive scoops, while also distilling into understandable formats complex energy and climate issues relevant to people outside the industry.
-Harder interviews some of the biggest CEOs in the energy industry, and at the same time bridges the gap between what CEOs say and what everyday people care about.
+She has interviewed some of the biggest CEOs in the energy industry, and at the same time, bridges the gap between what CEOs say and what everyday people care about.

-Previously, she covered the same issues for The Wall Street Journal, based out of its Washington, DC, bureau, and before that at National Journal, also in Washington, D.C.
+Previously, Harder covered the same issues for The Wall Street Journal, based out of its Washington, D.C. bureau, and before that at National Journal, also in Washington, D.C.
 She was also the inaugural journalism fellow for the University of Chicago’s Energy Policy Institute for the 2018-2019 school year, where she moderated events and took part in other university initiatives.

-She has appeared on PBS' NewsHour, CSPAN, Fox News, MSNBC, CBS, and NPR, among many other media outlets.
-She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions and giving speeches in Washington, DC, and throughout the country.
+Harder has appeared on PBS' NewsHour, CSPAN, MSNBC, CBS, and NPR, among many other media outlets.
+She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions and giving speeches around the country and world.

 Harder's 2021 arrival at Breakthrough coincides, serendipitously, with a move to Seattle.
 She is originally from Washington State and moved back in 2020, after a dozen years in Washington, D.C.
 She received a BA in journalism with honors from Western Washington University.
 She loves running and cross-country skiing the Pacific Northwest’s best trails.

 Amy Harder can speak on a range of energy, climate change, and environmental issues, relevant to both people in these areas and companies/groups outside of it.